Secure Shopping: 2024 Cybersecurity Tips for Black Friday & Cyber Monday

 Always Make Sure the Website

 You’re visiting Is Secure.
 Before you purchase, check to see if your website is secure.
 Check to see if the URL begins with “https://” and if the lock icon in the address bar has a key.
-This demonstrates that your website encrypts your data, making it more difficult for malicious hackers to access.
+This demonstrates that your website encrypts your data, making it more difficult for malicious hackers to access it.
 It’s another easy Cybersecurity Tip for Black Friday & Cyber Monday.

 Be Wary of Phishing Emails and Websites